Scaling can refer to a few things.

 After about a minute the new pods will show up on the page (represented by the colored rectangles).
 Confirm that the pods did indeed scale up through the OpenShift Web Console or the CLI (you can use the command above).

-Colorful graphs will appear showing resource usage across CPU and memory.
+Wait a few minutes and colorful graphs will appear showing resource usage across CPU and memory.
 The top graph will show recent CPU consumption per pod and the lower graph will indicate memory usage.
 Looking at this graph you can see how things developed.
-As soon as the load started to increase (A), three new pods started to spin up (B, C, D).
+As soon as the load started to increase (A), two new pods started to spin up (B, C).
 The thickness of each graph is its CPU consumption indicating which pods handled more load.
-We also see that after the load decreased, the pods were spun back down (E).
+We also see that the load decreased (D), after which, the pods were spun back down.